lopez-koade/ATM/README.md

 - Outline the sections of the ATM and create a tree with the options that would come up down the line.
 - Set up Eclipse IDE project and link it to GitHub.
 - Create program entry letting user choose between new or existing account.
-- Create Account class and display menu, then create a method for every menu option with accesory methods.
+- Create Account class and display menu, then create a mathod for every menu option with accesory methods.
 - Debug along the way.